 If you noticed that a box is missing, you should tell the moving crew immediately and check together to see if it has been left in the van by mistake.
 You should supervise the moving of boxes and remember, these boxes contain all of your belongings for your first home.

 With big pieces of furniture and expensive or delicate pieces, such as contemporary furniture, which is easily dirtied or damaged.
 Either transport these yourself or provide the removal company with clean dust covers to protect them as much as possible.
-Some domestic removal companies have protective blankets for furniture in every removal van.
+Every home removal company has to have protective blankets for furniture in their vans.
 Before you move anything from the van, do a quick check for breakages and then again once the furniture is in your home.

 Use Your “Essentials” Box